-If a full-time employee has attained the age of sixty (60) and has been continuously employed by the District for a minimum of five (5) years upon Board approved retirement, the District may continue to pay the premium for medical insurance coverage for the retiree and their spouse, until the retiree reaches the age of Medicare eligibility.
-Exceptions or modifications to this section may be authorized by actions of the Board of Directors upon recommendation of the General Manager.
+If a full-time employee has attained the age of sixty (60) and has been continuously employed by the District for a minimum of five (5) years upon retirement, the District may continue to pay the entire premium for existing medical insurance coverage at time of retirement for both the retiree and their spouse, until the younger of the retiree or spouse reach the age of Medicare eligibility.
+Employees in the Management/Exempt Class who were hired prior to July 1, 2011, shall receive the benefit above but most only have attained the age of fifty-seven (57) and five (5) years service.
+At the time a retiree or spouse reaches Medicare eligibility age, if enrolled in the District's plan, enrollment in Medicare Parts A and B is required in order to remain eligible for District Coverage.
+Should the retiree predecease the spouse coverage shall be maintained until the spouse reaches the age of Medicare eligibility but not more than 6 years.